gvwilson/sdgc/19_curriculum/index.md

-# How Do We Decide What to Teach in School (and Who is "We")?
+# Who Decides What to Teach in School?

 FIXME